Here at Cyber PR I frequently have musicians call and ask me to write and blast a press release for an upcoming EP or album.

 Now type this: # # #

-This indicates that the press release is finished and there is not another page to your release.
+This indicates that the press release is finished and there are no other pages in your release.

 Your press release is one step of many to master to spin your own Publicity Wheels.
 Download this checksheet to see what else you may be missing.